Men of War: Call to Arms

 Call to Arms is a video game based on the Men of War GEM engine developed by Digitalmindsoft.
 It is the first Men of War-affiliated game set in the modern era, where a fictional United States Army and Global Revolutionary Movement are in conflict.
 The game is focused on multiplayer.

-Call to Arms - Gates of Hell
+Call to Arms - Gates of Hell: Ostfront

-Call to Arms - Gates of Hell is an independently developed title related to the Men of War series.
-It is developed by Barbed Wire Studios and published by Digitalmindsoft.
-After a breakdown in relations between Barbed Wire Studios and Best Way Soft, the project was picked up by Digitalmindsoft in a new publishing deal.
-The game was subsequently renamed to "Call to Arms - Gates of Hell" to avoid legal infraction with the Best Way Soft owned engine, GEM 2.
-Call to Arms - Gates of Hell launched as an expansion to the game it shares a name with and its initial release focuses on the chaotic, vast war zone that was the eastern front of the second world war.
+Call to Arms - Gates of Hell: Ostfront is a stand-alone expansion pack to the original Call to Arms game.
+It was developed by Barbed Wire Studios and published by Digitalmindsoft.
+After a breakdown in relations between Barbed Wire Studios and Best Way, the project was picked up by Digitalmindsoft in a new publishing deal.
+The game focuses on the chaotic, vast war zone that was the eastern front of the second world war.